Methodologic Core

 Co-Director:

-As Faculty Research Associate, Ms. Wilson will assist Drs.
+As Faculty Research Associate, Ms. Wilson assists Drs.
 Nietert and Wolf with data management, statistical programming, and preparation of reports and manuscripts.
 She is a doctoral level epidemiologist and has been an author of papers involving epilepsy, traumatic brain injuries, and survival analysis.